 The final order of protection can last up to 3 years.
 The Judge can extend it if there is more allegations that warrant it.

 A PFA may at first glance seem like a minor inconvenience but there are some major ramifications that come along with a PFA.
 Not only are you out of your house with no belongings, but you can’t see your kids and it seems like there is nothing you can do about it.
 On top of that, when a PFA is issued, your employer may be notified as well.
 There is nothing worse than getting your messy personal life mixed up with work.

-Being the subject of a PFA also strips you of some of your constitutional rights – namely your 2nd Amendment Right to Bear Arms.
+Being the subject of a Protection from Abuse order also strips you of some of your constitutional rights.
 If you are the subject of an active PFA, even if it is only temporary in nature, you are prohibited both under Pennsylvania and Federal Law from purchasing, owning, transferring or possessing firearms.
-That means if you are a gun owner, you have to relinquish the guns that you currently have and until the PFA is gone, you can’t get them back.
+That means if you are a gun owner, you have to relinquish the guns that you currently have.
+Until the PFA is gone, you can’t get them back.